key6oardWarrior/Stockify/README.md

 <h1>StockTracker</h1>
 <p>This page is the offical documentation for downloading and running the code in this code base.</p>
+<h2>Update:</h2>
+<p>This project is no longer in develoment.
+Attempting to build this project will fail because the required API keys are not present in this repo and the MongoDB servers are no longer active.
+This project has been made public so others may learn from it's existence.</p>

 <h2>Programming Conventions</h2>
 <ol>